Health and Fitness Rules

-Myth #2 – You need to drink 8 glasses of water a day : Nope.
+Myth #2 – You need to drink 8 glasses of water a day: Nope.
 OK, yes, you should be drinking water throughout the day, and you’ll definitely be healthier if you drink water instead of drinks with a lot of added sugars (like soda, juices, and other sweet drinks).
 But everyone’s hydration needs are a bit different, and the specific number of eight glasses isn’t based on any actual research.
-General rule of thumb about staying hydrated: Drink enough water throughout the day so that your urine is pale yellow.
+The general rule of thumb about staying hydrated: Drink enough water throughout the day so that your urine is pale yellow.
 The darker your pee, the more dehydrated you are.

 This all means that if you are trying to lose weight in a particular spot, you’ll need to reduce your total body-fat percentage through a mix of exercise and a modified diet.

-Myth #6 – You shouldn’t exercise if your are pregnant : Actually, it’s perfectly healthy (and even recommended) for pregnant people to get regular exercise throughout their pregnancies, as long as they’re not pushing themselves harder than they did before they were pregnant.
+Myth #6 – You shouldn’t exercise if you are pregnant: Actually, it’s perfectly healthy (and even recommended) for pregnant people to get regular exercise throughout their pregnancies, as long as they’re not pushing themselves harder than they did before they were pregnant.

-Myth #7 – Taking vitamins and supplements will make you healthier : There’s growing evidence that you don’t need to take all the vitamins and supplements you think you need to take.
-You do need vitamins, but if you’re eating a balanced diet, you are likely getting what you need from your food.
+Myth #7 – Taking vitamins and supplements will make you healthier: There’s growing evidence that you don’t need to take all the vitamins and supplements you think you need to take.
+You do need vitamins, but if you’re eating a balanced diet, you are likely to get what you need from your food.

-Myth #8 – Doing hours of cardio – such as running : is the best exercise to do to loose weight : If you get on the treadmill in a steady state, your body will get back to its normal metabolic rate within a couple hours.
+Myth #8 – Doing hours of cardio – such as running: is the best exercise to do to lose weight: If you get on the treadmill in a steady-state, your body will get back to its normal metabolic rate within a couple of hours.
 That means you’ll return to burning the normal amount of calories that you usually do.
-But if you do metabolic resistance training, your “after burn” lasts a lot longer — for 24 to 36 hours (or more) after you stop exercising.
+But if you do metabolic resistance training, your “afterburn” lasts a lot longer — for 24 to 36 hours (or more) after you stop exercising.
 Metabolic resistance training is actually a much more efficient way to burn fat than running or elliptical-ing for hours.

-Myth #14 – Antibiotics will help a cold or the flu : Colds and flus are caused by viruses.
-Antibiotics only work on bacterial illnesses, and will be completely ineffective at making you feel better or shortening the length of your cold or flu.
+Myth #14 – Antibiotics will help a cold or the flu: Colds and cases of flu are caused by viruses.
+Antibiotics only work on bacterial illnesses and will be completely ineffective at making you feel better or shortening the length of your cold or flu.
 The only reason your doctor should prescribe your antibiotics for cold or flu is if your illness has progressed to a bacterial infection (such as pneumonia, for instance).